dczmer/davelab/01_developer-productivity/02_using-the-shell/02_expansion-signals/README.md

 There are a several more, but we're only covering the most basic ones.

-Try running `man signal` and reading the documentation.
+Try running `man signal` and browsing the documentation.

 Your programs can also "trap" any these signals and add custom behavior to handle those events.